cabelchior/ui-test-automation-demo/codeceptjs-ts-test/README.md

 ## Get Started

 - Install VS Code, Node.js and NVM
-- Extract the .zip file into a given foder
+- Clone the project into a given foder
-- From within the extracted folder, run the following commands to install the dependencies:
+- From within the project folder, run the following commands to install the dependencies:

 ```sh
  nvm use